Summary

 - Identify how you want to commercialize the product

-- Sell it yourself – brick and mortar or virtual or both
+- Sell it yourself – brick and mortar, virtual, or both

 - Contract manufacturing or sales